bbennett80/FastGrid/README.md

 pip install python-fasthtml
 ```

 Run the app with `python main.py`.
-Navigate to your running app in a web browser here: `http://localhost:5001/ag-grid-demo`.
+Navigate to your web browser here: [Ag-Grid Demo with FastHTML](http://localhost:5001/ag-grid-demo)